chivonr18/chivonr18/README.md

 <!--
 **chivonr18/chivonr18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started:n

 - 🔭 I’m currently working on building good projects in web3
 - 🌱 I’m currently learning character development